jparrill/hypershift-disconnected/docs/content/Dual/index.md

 title: Dual Stack
 ---

-This network configuration is (for now) by definition disconnected.
-The main reason is because the remote registries cannot work with IPv6 so we will include this part in the documentation.
+This network configuration is currently designated as disconnected.
+The primary reason for this designation is because remote registries do not function with IPv6.
+Consequently, this aspect has been incorporated into the documentation.

-All the scripts provided will hold part or the whole automation to reproduce the environment.
-To do that this is the repository holding all the scripts for [Dual Stack environments](https://github.com/jparrill/hypershift-disconnected/tree/main/assets/dual).
+All the scripts provided contain partial or complete automation to replicate the environment.
+For this purpose, you can refer to the repository containing all the scripts for [Dual Stack environments](https://github.com/jparrill/hypershift-disconnected/tree/main/assets/dual).

-This documentation is prepared to be followed in a concrete order:
+Please note that this documentation is designed to be followed in a specific sequence:

 - [Hypervisor](hypervisor/)
 - [DNS](dns.md)